Access your teaching qualifications - Disaster recovery

 Back up the database (optional)

-If users have entered data or new users have signed up, we may need to keep this data for reconciliation later on.
 Use the Backup database to Azure storage workflow to save a copy of the flawed database.
 Use a specific name to identify the backup file later on.

 Restore postgres database